retroflexivity/typst-eggs/documentation.typ

 = Customization <customization>

-Eggs offers some layout and styling customization and several behaviour toggles.
+Eggs offers some layout and styling customization and several behaviour options.
 The complete list is given in @funcs.
 Customization is done via setting the parameters of `eggs` in a global show rule.

 #code-ex(
   ```typst